 Tip 1: Make Sure Each Part of The Statement Is Factual

 Because these statements are considered by the VA while evaluating your claim, it is important that all statements must be true, as the penalty of perjury stands.
+Veteran’s can face severe penalties for including false information on the form.
 While we don’t believe most veterans would intentionally give false information, sometimes details surrounding an event may be hard to remember.

 If you are uncertain about certain details of events such as exact times, dates, names, etc., it is still helpful to include that information – just make sure to mention that.
 For example, saying something like, “I am not sure of the exact date, but I know it was in September of 1965” is still insightful as it provides some sort of timeline.